 - A crossbow (Please see Utah Admin.
 Rule R657-12 and Utah Admin.
-Rule R657-5-11 for exceptions to this rule.) - Arrows with chemically treated or explosive arrowheads - A mechanical device that holds the bow at any increment of draw (Please see Utah Admin.
+Rule R657-5- - 11 for exceptions to this rule.) - Arrows with chemically treated or explosive arrowheads - A mechanical device that holds the bow at any increment of draw (Please see Utah Admin.
 Rule R657-12 and Utah Admin.
-Rule R657-5-11 for exceptions to this rule.) - A release aid that is not handheld or that supports the draw weight of the bow - A bow with a magnifying-aiming device Please remember that if you carry arrows in or on a vehicle, the arrows must be in an arrow quiver or a closed case.
+Rule R657-5-11 for exceptions to this rule.) - A release aid that is not handheld or that supports the draw weight of the bow - A bow with a magnifying-aiming device

+Please remember that your bow may be equipped with a range-finding device.
+Also, if you carry arrows in or on a vehicle, the arrows must be in an arrow quiver or a closed case.